Hanson Place Seventh-day Adventist Church

 3 manuals, 28 stops, 38 ranks

 The Casavant Frères Factory Specification, dated March 1, 1978, shows that Casavant provided a three-manual oak console with stops and couplers controlled by tilting tablets above the upper keyboard.
-In 1979, the new organ was installed behind the existing facade, which may be from the original J.H. & C.S.
-Odell organ installed in 1866.
+In 1979, the new organ was installed behind the existing facade.

 Great Organ (Manual II) – 56 notes